Indigenous territory (Brazil): Demarcation process

-The process of demarcating indigenous territories was established in the 1973 Statute of the Indian and has been revised several times, most recently in 1996.
-Under the current legal framework, the initial identification and definition of potential TIs is the responsibility of FUNAI, the government body in charge of indigenous affairs, who commission an ethnographic and geographical survey of the area and publish a proposal.
-This proposal must then be approved by the Ministry of Justice, who consider FUNAI's proposal and any objections from other interested parties with respect to the Constitution.
-If approved, FUNAI begins physically demarcating the new TI and the National Institute for Colonization and Agrarian Reform undertakes the resettlement of any non-indigenous occupants.
-Final approval, or homologation, for the demarcation a TI is issued by the President of the Republic, after which it is officially registered.
+Land possession is the primary demand of Brazilian Indigenous peoples.
+The purpose of demarcation is to materially secure their right to land.
+The process was first established in a 1973 law commonly known as Estatuto do Índio and has been revised several times, most recently in 1996.

-The Statute of the Indian specified that all indigenous lands should be demarcated by 1978, and the 1988 Constitution also set a five-year deadline.
+The Indian Statute specified that all Indigenous lands should be demarcated by 1978, and the 1988 Constitution also set a five-year deadline.
 However, demarcation is still ongoing.
 The process is frequently delayed by legal disputes arising from the objections of non-indigenous settlers and commercial interests in the proposed TI.
 This has been increasingly common since 1996, when a change in the law required an explicit period to be set aside in the demarcation process for the hearing of complaints.
 In 2008 the Supreme Federal Court issued a high-profile decision in favour of the continued territorial integrity of Raposa Serra do Sol in Roraima.
-Non-indigenous rice farmers had protested their deportation from the TI, arguing that the reserve undermined Brazil's national integrity and the state's economic development, and proposing that it be broken up.
+Settlers had protested their deportation from the TI, arguing that the reserve undermined Brazil's national integrity and the state's economic development, and proposing that it be broken up.
 The ruling established a legal precedent that affected more than 100 similar cases that were before the Supreme Court at the time.

+The demarcation process follows a systematic procedure, as outlined in Article 19 of the Indian Statute and regulated by the Executive Branch.
+The current procedure is stipulated by Decree 1.775 of January 1996 and consists of the following stages: